nook24/php-horizon-remote/README.md

 Many thanks to [OrangeTux](https://github.com/OrangeTux) for his work on [einder](https://github.com/OrangeTux/einder).
 This is just a shameless PHP rip off.

+https://github.com/OrangeTux/einder is a Python implementation of [kuijp](https://github.com/kuijp) work on [horizoncontrol](https://github.com/kuijp/horizoncontrol) which is a Java implementation.

+Thanks to all of you!

 ## Installation
 ````
 git clone https://github.com/nook24/php-horizon-remote.git